-Building block of health Potential actions Proposed short-term indicators Proposed longer-term indicators workers to reduce inequalities by linking hardly reached groups with health and care services.
-Promoting and supporting the work of the Community Safety Partnership in reducing anti-social behaviour and street drinking, and improving street lighting and CCTV coverage to help residents feel safe in their community.
-Reviewing opportunities with the community and voluntary sector to enable the sharing of older adults' skills with volunteers, young people and others within their community.
-Ensuring that the work of community and voluntary sector organisations is joined-up with the services offered by the local authority and the NHS; keeping residents informed about services and opportunities in Bedford Borough, including those from the voluntary and community sector, in a range of languages and in collaboration with communities.
-Encouraging local anchor institutions to demonstrate how they are meeting equality duties in recruitment and employment, including by collecting and publishing data about employment by ethnic group. hardly reached groups.
-Anchor institutions collect and publish data about their workforce by ethnicity, pay, and grade.
-The number of people who volunteer and are supported by voluntary organisations has increased. control over their daily life Proportion of people who use services who feel safe Violent crime - hospital admissions for violence (including sexual violence) Violent crime - violence offences per 1,000 population Violent crime - sexual offences per 1,000 population
+Building Block of Health Proposed Actions Short-term Indicators Longer-term Indicators Strong communities Promoting and supporting the work done by the community and voluntary sector to reduce social isolation, improve physical and mental health, and help overcome individual barriers towards gaining volunteering placements and employment, with a particular focus on hardly reached groups including people from ethnic minority backgrounds, people living in more deprived areas and unpaid carers.
+Supporting people in later life to maintain healthy behaviours and stay socially connected.
+Supporting the work of Community Connectors, public health outreach officers, and social prescribing link workers to reduce inequalities by linking hardly reached groups with health and care services.
+Promoting and supporting the work of the Community Safety Partnership in reducing anti-social behaviour and street drinking and improving street lighting and CCTV coverage to help residents feel safe in their community.
+Reviewing opportunities with the community and voluntary sector to enable the sharing of older adults' skills with volunteers, young people, and others within their community.
+The number of people referred to services by a social prescriber, community connectors and outreach workers.
+There is a strategy in place for how Community Connectors will engage with hardly reached groups.
+Anchor institutions collect and publish anonymised data about their workforce by ethnicity, pay, and grade. % of adult carers who have as much social contact as they would like. % of adult social care users who have as much social contact as they would like.
+Proportion of people who use services who have control over their daily life.
+Proportion of people who use services who feel safe.
+Violent crime - hospital admissions for violence (including sexual violence).
+Violent crime - violence offences per 1,000 population.
+Violent crime - sexual offences per 1,000 population.